emhill/117-Su15/src/morea/08.project3/project.md

 ### mirrorVert

 Write a function `mirrorVert` that mirrors the image across its horizontal axis (i.e., so that the top part is mirrored upside down on the bottom of the image).
-The easiest approach is to replace the bottom half of `Im_pix` with the reversed rows from the top half.
+The easiest approach is to replace the bottom half of `Im_pix` with the reversed rows from the top half of `flipVert`.
 To do this, you'll use the built-in function `getWH()` in `png_helper.py` to get the height of `Im_pix`.
-For example:
+Keep in mind that `getWH()` returns a *list* of width & height.
+You can assign both values to variables with something like `width, height = getWH()`.

 <img src="in.png"> <img src="mirrorV.png">